santolucito/santolucito.github.io/COMS1002/1/index.md

 Rubric

 - 50 points - Technical Sophistication.
 Does your project utilize your programming skills in an effective way?
 Have you gone significantly beyond any example code you have used?
 Is this "your" work?
 - 30 points - Documentation.
-Have you captured you work in a digestible way?
+Have you captured your work in a digestible way?
 Does the documentation highlight both the artistic aspect of your work, as well as the technical sophistication?
 Your work should be equally well appreciated by both a technical and non-technical audience.
 Note that capturing the technical side is often the more difficult.
 - 20 points - Creativity.
 This is a subjective measure.
 You need to get comfortable with your work being judged in a subjective manner when working in Computing in Arts.
 To score full points here, submit a work that you are proud to call your own.
 Pursue something that is artistically motivating you, and communicate that through your documentation.

 <hr>